 Prepare food after you shop

-This is another of my favourite meal planning tips.
+This is another of my great meal planning tips.
 When I come home from shopping I like to prepare lots of items.
 I will remove, and recycle, excess packaging.
-I get fruit and vegetables prepared and into their relevant homes.
-I freeze lots of fruits and vegetables for smoothies.
+Then I get fruit and vegetables prepared and into their relevant homes.
+After this I freeze lots of fruits and vegetables for smoothies.
 I will also part prepare roast potatoes, pizza dough and anything else I can.

 I usually only spend maybe 30-60 minutes on this, once or twice a month, but it works out very well.
 My husband can prepare himself a smoothie for work in minutes.
 He knows the portion sizes as they are chopped/prepared in individual portions.
 For example I will freeze avocados on the day of purchase.
 I slice small ones into 4 pieces (1 per drink) or large ones into 8 pieces (1 per drink).
 This makes it easy to gets lot of fruit & veg varieties into our smoothies without having to cut or prepare anything at 5am.